 Listing and changing the conservation status of Queensland species

-All plant and vertebrate species native to Queensland (excluding most fish which are managed under the Queensland Fisheries Act 1994) are protected under the Nature Conservation Act 1992 (NC Act) and considered Least Concern unless found eligible for a different conservation class.
+All plant and vertebrate species native to Queensland (excluding most fish which are managed under the Queensland Fisheries Act 1994) are protected under the Nature Conservation Act 1992 (NC Act) and considered Least Concern unless assessed to be eligible for a different conservation class.
 Invertebrate and fish species are only protected under the NC Act if specifically listed under a wildlife class.

-The Species Technical Committee (STC) assesses species listing nominations submitted by members of the public and external and government scientists, as well as assessments forwarded by Australian jurisdictions responsible for listing species that occur in Queensland and other states or territories.
+The Species Technical Committee (STC) undertakes the expert assessment of species listing nominations submitted by members of the public and external and government scientists, as well as assessments forwarded by Australian jurisdictions responsible for listing species that occur in Queensland and other states or territories.
 Nominations must comply with the Intergovernmental Memorandum of Understanding – Agreement on a Common Assessment Method for listing of threatened species and threatened ecological communities (CAM).

 Common Assessment Method (CAM)

-The Queensland Government is working with the Commonwealth and the governments of other Australian states and territories to implement the CAM.
+The Queensland Government is working with the Commonwealth and other Australian State and Territory governments to implement the CAM.
 The CAM aims to provide a nationally consistent approach to assessing and listing threatened species across Australian jurisdictions.
 CAM assessment processes are based on the International Union for the Conservation of Nature (IUCN) Red List threat categories and criteria.